Level (airline): Fleet development

+Following the impacts of the COVID-19 pandemic, in November 2023, IAG announced plans for Level's fleet to increase to eight aircraft by 2026.
+On 9 May 2025, IAG ordered up to 76 aircraft from Airbus and Boeing, out of which 32 firm orders and 10 options for the Boeing 787-10 will be allocated to British Airways, and 21 firm orders and 13 options for the Airbus A330-900 will be allocated to Level, Aer Lingus and Iberia.

-Cabins and service
+Cabins and services

 Premium Economy

-Premium Economy on Level's A330 aircraft features 21 reclining seats in a 2–3–2 layout, each featuring 37 in of pitch and including noise cancelling headphones.
-Seats are equipped with a 12-inch (31 cm) TV screen featuring a complimentary selection of films, TV shows, and music.
-Passengers are offered a three-course meal, and WiFi is available for purchase.
+Premium Economy on Level's A330 aircraft features 42 reclining seats in a 2–3–2 layout, each featuring 37 in of pitch and including noise-cancelling headphones.
+Seats have a 12-inch (31 cm) TV screen featuring a complimentary selection of films, TV shows, and music.
+Passengers are offered a three-course meal, and Wi-Fi is available for purchase.
 Passengers are also given a baggage allowance of one cabin bag and two checked/hold bags.

 Economy

 The Economy cabin of Level's A330 aircraft features 293 seats in a 2–4–2 layout, which are equipped with a 9-inch (23 cm) TV screen.
-In-flight WiFi, in-flight catering, and checked/hold baggage are all available for purchase by passengers.
+In-flight Wi-Fi, in-flight catering, and checked/hold baggage are all available for purchase by passengers.

 Frequent-flyer programme

-Although the Level brand does not have its own standalone frequent-flyer programme, flights operated by Iberia are eligible to earn Avios points through the airline's Iberia Plus programme.
-Flights operated by Level Europe or OpenSkies were not eligible to earn Avios points on any programme.
+Level flights operated by Iberia can earn Avios points via the Iberia Plus programme.
+It is not clear how the planned switch to operations under Level's own AOC will affect the earning and redemption of Avios on Level flights.
+Former flights operated by Level Europe or OpenSkies were never eligible to earn Avios points on any programme.